Which deployment strategies are supported by Flagger?

 If Flagger is outside of the mesh, how can it start the load test?

-In order for Flagger to be able to call the load tester service from outside the mesh, you need to disable mTLS on port 80:
+In order for Flagger to be able to call the load tester service from outside the mesh, you need to disable mTLS: